Police Department Frequently Asked Questions

 3. The make, model, color, and license plate of the abandoned vehicle

-You are required to bring a photo identification, complete a request for the report, and pay a fee of $2.00 per page up to a maximum fee of $23.50 per report.
+You are required to bring a photo identification, complete a request for the report, and pay a fee of $0.25 per page.
 We accept cash, checks drawn from a local bank, and Visa or Mastercard credit cards.

 If you filed your police report with any other agency, you will need to contact that agency to request a copy of that report.